 Every man in the 134th had a job to do and all were important to the functioning of the company, right down to the cooks and mail clerk--maybe especially the cooks and mail clerk!

-if something hasn't gone wrong yet, it will”.
+if something hasn't gone wrong yet, it will.
 The primary duty of almost half the men in the unit was direct maintenance support, a critical role without which there would quickly be no flyable aircraft.
 Many long hours were put in day in and day out by the men in the machine, engine, electrical, avionics, hydraulics, sheet metal, armament and paint shops as well as those on Line Crews, PE teams, recovery teams, etc. It often seemed they received little notice or recognition but their peers and the flight crews knew who did the work and who kept them flying, and that's what really counts.

 No more fitting tribute can be paid to the maintenance and support personnel than the following words of Walt Chrobak: former gun platoon leader and XO:

 One thing about an assualt helicopter unit, there might have been people considered

 The crews flew - they weren't supposed to, but many of the crewchiefs and a few gunners learned to fly - at least enough to get back to base or on the ground if the two front seats couldn't continue.

 save the data plate and we won't have a lossand they saved more than one aircraft with little more than a data plate.
 Somehow the men in maintenance also managed to dig wells, pour sidewalks, repair roofs, fix air conditioners and refrigerators, build showers and latrines, and even build small model cannons that actually fired bearings.
 After a helicopter came back, no matter how damaged, and after it was fixed, maintenance flew it.
 They flew the test flight.
 They made sure the aircraft wouldn't kill us - that was up to ourselves and the enemy.
 And they didn't log combat assaults, just test flights.
 Mechanics, technical inspectors, sheet metal - they all flew.
 They manufactured the door gun mounts for the gunships and the oversized ammo boxes these helicopters carried.
 They were outraged that we allowed our aircraft to be hit by enemy fire, but they fixed them and nobody died or was injured from mechanical failure.
 Under the conditions they worked in, this was remarkable.

 chicken platescome from - they were too old for issue?
 Supply also provided trading material for the scroungers.
 They nearly cried when their sunglasses were traded for showers, water heaters, and water tanks - but they gave up their precious sunglasses.
 Does anybody recall everybody wearing PX wrap-around sunglasses?
 The supply people also flew to wherever they might get what we needed - boots, gloves, beds, lumber, lights, fans, sandbags.